 - Remote authentication: Similar to SSO (but not using SAML), use an existing authentication process to log people into KnowledgeOwl.

 - A combination of KO reader accounts and SSO.
-See the links above for information on KO readers and SSO, and see SSO options for different knowledge base setups on a few extra details for this exact setup.
+Refer to the links above for information on KO readers and SSO, and refer to SSO options for different knowledge base setups on a few extra details for this exact setup.

 Restrict by IP address or shared password